How Will ObamaCare Affect Your Small Business?

 SHOP Affordability.
 SHOP can save your business money by spreading insurers’ administrative costs across more employers.
-Small Businesses with may be eligible for tax credits and subsidies on the SHOP exchange as well.
+Small Businesses may be eligible for tax credits and subsidies on the SHOP exchange as well.

 Small businesses can apply for tax credits to cover up to 50% of premium costs of low to moderate wage employees through the SHOP.

 Learn more about the SHOP marketplace.

-Can I Purchase Insurance On the Exchange if I Have Employer Based Insurance?
+Can I Purchase Insurance On the Exchange if I Have Employe-Based Insurance?

 You can purchase insurance on the exchange, but you (and your family) will not qualify for tax breaks, credits or help on upfront costs unless your employer offers substandard insurance (it must offer the same benefits as the basic Bronze plan sold through ObamaCare’s exchanges/marketplaces) or if your insurance costs more than 9.5% of your income.

-If your employer based insurance doesn’t meet the above criteria you should be eligible for subsidies.
-However, you’ll need your employer to fill out a employer coverage tool form before you can get covered.
+If your employer-based insurance doesn’t meet the above criteria you should be eligible for subsidies.
+However, you’ll need your employer to fill out an employer coverage tool form before you can get covered.